alamehan/nice-list/README.md

   * [Project Scaffold](https://www.figma.com/community/plugin/747372158567878238/Project-Scaffold) - This plugin Generates a Scaffold for your Product design project in just 1 click.
   * [Wireframe](https://www.figma.com/community/plugin/742764242781786818/Wireframe) - Creating beautiful user flow prototypes and basic structures.
   * [Interplay](https://www.figma.com/community/plugin/736368164448889527/Interplay) - Imports your design system code repository and lets you design with code components
-  * [Cover Generator](https://www.figma.com/community/plugin/745146759001708690/Cover-Generator) - Takes a name, description and status as input and generates a cover Image for your figma file.
+  * [Cover Generator](https://www.figma.com/community/plugin/745146759001708690/Cover-Generator) - Takes a name, description and status and generates a cover for your figma file.

 * About Color
   * [Contrast](https://www.figma.com/community/plugin/748533339900865323/Contrast) - Makes it easy to check the contrast ratios of colors as you work.
   * [Color Palettes](https://www.figma.com/community/plugin/740832935938649295/Color-Palettes) - Find the best color palette from the huge list of best color palettes.
   * [uiGradients](https://www.figma.com/community/plugin/744909029427810418/uiGradients) - Adds gradients to groups, text and frames in single click.
   * [Color Designer](https://www.figma.com/community/plugin/739475857305927370/Color-Designer) - Generates shades, tints, and color harmonies based on select layers or local styles.
-  * [Chromatic Figma](https://www.figma.com/community/plugin/759433498184507623/Chromatic-Figma) - Lets you use other color spaces than RGB, such as Lab and Lch, to create good-looking color.
+  * [Chromatic Figma](https://www.figma.com/community/plugin/759433498184507623/Chromatic-Figma) - Lets you use other color spaces than RGB, to create good-looking color.
   * [Color Filters](https://www.figma.com/community/plugin/735658738614175372/Color-filters...) - Simple plugin that allows you to quick convert all the colors in you selected layers or frames.
   * [Image Palette](https://www.figma.com/community/plugin/731841207668879837/Image-Palette) - Extracts a colour palette of 5 different colours from the selected images.
   * [Dominant Color Toolkit](https://www.figma.com/community/plugin/744725347356614754/Dominant-Color-Toolkit-%F0%9F%8E%A8) - Generate a palette from an image to magically populate your designs.